1102131860/ECE6133/note.md

         - swap 2 and H: the index of 2 is *7* and the index of H is *8*, the number of opreands at *index 7* is **5** and the number of operators at *index 8* is **3**, (i.e, $N_8 = 3$) and $2*N_8 < 7$, so this move is valid.

         - swap 6 and H: the index of 6 is *2* and the number of operators of H is **1** (i.e, $N_3 = 1$), and $2*N_3 = 2$, so this move is invalid.

+    - In addition, if the move oprand and move operator is at index i and i + 1, and the operator at index i - 1 shouldn't be same with operator i + 1.

+    - For example, the Polish Expression is 16H35V2VH74HV.
+The move of operand and operator at index 7 and index 8 is not allowed.
+(2V)

 ## Example of construction floorplan from a given normalized Polish Expression